Thea specialises in Clinical Negligence, complex Personal Injury claims, and Inquests.

 Thea regularly represents both Claimants and Defendants at CCMCs before District Judges, Circuit Judges and High Court Masters, achieving significant reductions in other party’s budgets.
 Her two years of experience before being called to the Bar as a Personal Injury and Clinical Negligence Paralegal has been extremely helpful in this regard.

-Thea is able to assist at early stages of formulating budgets, in collaboration with the Solicitor.
+Thea is able to assist at the early stages of formulating budgets, in collaboration with the Solicitor.

 Thea’s experience in industrial disease litigation is in particular in relation to Noise Induced Hearing Loss, where she has represented both claimants and defendants.
 Thea is experienced in handling both traditional occupational hearing loss claims and in military noise induced hearing loss claims.

-Thea has extensive experience in handling high value credit hire cases on behalf of defendants, dealing with all issues arising from such claims including: enforceability, impecuniosity, rate, need, period, intervention, and added extras.
+After acting for defendants in credit hire claims for over a decade, Thea is well-versed in all credit hire arguments.
+She has extensive experience in handling high value credit hire cases and dealing in with all issues arising from such claims including enforceability, impecuniosity, rate, need, period, intervention, and added extras.

 S v L Hospital – Acting for a claimant in clinical negligence claim arising out of stillbirth.

 C v A Ltd – Defending a claim for clinical negligence, breach of contract and defamation arising out of a medical report on a person seeking disability benefit.